GitAnt/PyStream/README.md

 In order to start the indicator execute the file 'indicator-pyradio.py'.

-If you want to invoke the command via the dash you can add the indicator-pyradio.desktop file in ~/.local/share/applications/ with the following content:
+If you want the script to be available as an application you can add the indicator-pyradio.desktop file in ~/.local/share/applications/ with the following content: